 Hey, that’s not fair!

-We could dig deep to try to find out what the cause is, but it’s pretty clear why Bob’s income isn’t what it should be.
+We could dig deep to try to find out what the cause is, but as the example above shows, hearing loss can affect your overall performance.
 Sadly he didn’t close the deal.
 Everything was going great until the client thought he wasn’t listening to them.
 They didn’t want to work with a company that doesn’t listen.

 He missed out on a $1000 commission.

 It was just a misunderstanding.
-But how do you think this impacted Bob’s career?
+But how do you think this impacted his career?
 How might things have been different if he were wearing his hearing aids?

 On the Job Injuries

 A study reported in the Journal of The American Medical Association found that people with untreated hearing loss are nearly 30% more likely to suffer a serious work accident.
-Studies also show a 300% increased risk of having a serious fall and ending up in the ER.
+Studies also show a 300% increased risk of having a serious fall and ending up in the emergency room.

 And it may come as a surprise that people with mild hearing loss had the highest risk among those with hearing loss.
 Perhaps they don’t realize that hearing loss of any kind impairs a person at work.